ensemblegroupDSBA/EL_project/README.md

 # EL_project:
-The project is made up by two parts.
-The first one is the prediction of Airbnb prices in New York City using ensamble methods.
+The project aims at predicting the Airbnb prices in New York City using ensemble methods.
-The second one is the implementation from scratch of a decision tree.

 In this repository the following files are available: